 ASCO recommends that treatment for non-metastatic castration-resistant prostate cancer should continue to focus on lowering testosterone levels.
-This may include a permanent treatment, such as surgery to remove the testicles, called orchiectomy, or it may include continuing treatment with medications that lower hormone levels, such as apalutamide, darolutamide, or enzalutamide.
+This may include a permanent treatment, such as orchiectomy, or it may include continuing treatment with medications that lower hormone levels, such as apalutamide, darolutamide, or enzalutamide.

-For those who have not had chemotherapy, additional testosterone suppression therapy may be an option if there is a high risk that the disease will spread.
+For those who have not had chemotherapy, additional hormonal therapy may be an option if there is a high risk that the disease will spread.
 Talk with your doctor about your personal risk level.

 PSA testing and/or imaging tests may be done regularly to see if the cancer has worsened or spread.
-For men with a low risk of developing metastatic disease, ASCO recommends PSA testing every 4 to 6 months.
-For men with a high risk of metastatic disease, ASCO recommends PSA testing every 3 months.
-Imaging tests, such as a bone scan, CT scan, or MRI, may be done if a man has symptoms or signs that the cancer is worsening.
+If there is a low risk of developing metastatic disease, ASCO recommends PSA testing every 4 to 6 months.
+If there is a high risk of metastatic disease, ASCO recommends PSA testing every 3 months.
+Imaging tests, such as a bone scan, CT scan, or MRI, may be done if there are symptoms or signs that the cancer is worsening.